Policy Development and Administration

 Each university policy shall have a regular schedule for review ("Scheduled Review") by the responsible office to assure that the policy remains useful and consistent with applicable federal and state laws and regulations, State System Board of Governors policies, and other university policies.

-All university-wide policies shall be are continually reviewed no later than five years from the date of enactment.
+All university-wide policies shall be reviewed no later than five years from the date of enactment.

 Current policies that are deemed no longer active or non-effective by the responsible office and president’s council will be repealed.